 What is CEO Fraud?

-With cybersecurity risks constantly changing, CEO fraud has become one of the most pernicious and financially damaging types of cybercrime.
-This dishonest plan cleverly uses the power and confidence placed in senior executives within companies to coerce gullible employees into unintentionally aiding fraudulent activities.
-CEO fraud is a hazardous issue that may have disastrous effects on both persons and organizations because of its complexity and evil purpose.
+With cybersecurity risks constantly changing, CEO fraud has become one of the most financially damaging types of cybercrime.
+This dishonest plan cleverly uses the power and confidence placed in senior executives within companies to force employees into unintentionally aiding fraudulent activities.
+CEO fraud is a damaging issue that may have disastrous effects on both persons and organizations because of its complexity and evil purpose.

 What is CEO Fraud?